 Bridge the gap between sales and marketing to better compete, enable sales success and capture the digital buyer opportunity!

-You'll find out how to:
+With Smarketing, you'll find out how to:

 Josie Heskje is Director, Strategic Marketing for the Office Equipment Group at GreatAmerica Financial Services.
 Using over 20 years of marketing experience, she helps guide the strategic marketing direction of the Office Equipment Group, and is responsible for the marketing and public relations planning and execution for the business unit.
 She is the former Marketing & Communications Chair of the Managed Print Services Association (MPSA) (and current committee member) and was awarded a 2018 Global MPSA MPS Leadership Award for "Outstanding MPS Contribution" for an individual.
 She was also named an industry "Difference Maker" in ENX Magazine in both 2015 and 2017.